CPG 235 and metadata management

 This level of understanding cannot be achieved without a fit-for-purpose metadata management process and data lineage solution.

-Data management and data lineage are critical to an organisations ability to fulfil the intent of CPG 235, the Australian Prudential Regulation Authority (APRA) specfically call out lineage as being a key requirement for Data Architecture.
+Data management and data lineage are critical to an organizations ability to fulfill the intent of CPG 235, the Australian Prudential Regulation Authority (APRA) specfically call out lineage as being a key requirement for Data Architecture.

 “In order to ensure that data risk management is effective, it is important that a regulated entity: